Retchut/arch-quick-setup/README.md

 	1).xprofile 	--> remove the line that starts fcitx 2).bash_profile --> remove the 4 lines setting the input method global variables

+If you want japanese input, after running the script and rebooting, you need to configure mozc using the fcitx-configtool

 #

 The sections that follow enumerate what this script does right now, what it doesn't do yet, but might when I stop being lazy, and the last section contains a full(-ish) list of the programs this script will install.